 Why Can’t I Edit this Database Table?
 Don’t Forget the Client!

-A client of mine recently informed me of an issue he'd been having for years, where he was unable to edit a single table in his database.
+A client of mine recently informed me of an issue he’d been having for years, where he was unable to edit a specific table in his database.
 He uses Access to connect to a MySQL database via ODBC, and his database has a few dozen tables, all of which are editable except this one.
 He reports that, when trying to edit just this one table, putting the cursor into any of the fields and attempting to change any of the data is blocked.
-As he put it, "It's like the keyboard won't respond."
+As he put it, “It’s like the keyboard won’t respond.”

-We confirmed through conversation that the issue was not a MySQL permissions problem--not that I would have expected MySQL permissions to result in such client behavior.
-We also confirmed that, when using a different application to connect to MySQL with Perl's DBI, the table was editable just as the rest of the database.
-At this point, I didn't have any good suspects (as neither Access nor ODBC are my strong suit) and agreed to bring up the issue with the rest of the End Point engineering team.
+We confirmed through conversation that the issue was not a MySQL permissions problem—not that I would have expected MySQL permissions to result in such client behavior.
+We also confirmed that, when using a different application to connect to MySQL with Perl’s DBI, the table was editable just as the rest of the database.
+At this point, I didn’t have any good suspects (as neither Access nor ODBC are my strong suit) and agreed to bring up the issue with the rest of the End Point engineering team.